HaktanM/GazLIO/ReadMe.md

 ### Terminator
 Each subsytem should be able to communicate with each other. **Terminator** is a useful terminal which enables us to connect each subsytem through ROS.

-If you are not familiar with **terminator**, it is highly recommended that you follow a tutorial for basic terminator skills (it would take less than 10 minutes!!!).

 ### Start the docker image
 First initialize the docker image
 ```bash